 - accompanies a guard dog while the dog is guarding or patrolling”

 Under the Private Investigation and Security Services Act, individuals working in the security, investigation and alarm services industry must be licensed.
-Working without a licence is an offense under the Act and may result in fines or court appearances.
+Working without a licence is an offence under the Act and may result in fines or court appearances.

 Applicants for individual licences must meet basic licensing requirements and training qualifications before applying to receive a licence.
-Individual licences are issued for a 1 year term and are subject to the terms and conditions of the Act, Regulations and Policy.
+Individual licences are issued for a 1-year term and are subject to the terms and conditions of the Act, Regulations and Policy.
 Applicants should familiarize themselves with these documents and their rights and responsibilities under the legislation.

 A temporary licence may be issued to an agent to act as a private investigator for a period not to exceed 4 months in a 12 month period and the issue of the temporary licence shall not be subject to proof of successful completion of a course or examination